1918 Half Dollar Value Checker: Errors List, “D”, “S” & No Mint Mark Worth

 2000 - Present

-The auction results for 1918 Walking Liberty Half Dollars demonstrate the significant premiums that condition rarity commands in the numismatic market.
-The 1918-D leads with $340,750 for an MS66+ specimen, establishing it as one of the most valuable Walking Liberty Half Dollars ever sold.
+The auction results for 1918 Walking Liberty Half Dollars demonstrate the enormous premiums that pristine, well-struck survivors command.
+The 1918-D leads with $340,750 for an MS66+ specimen sold by Legend Rare Coin Auctions in April 2021, cementing its status as one of the most valuable Walking Liberty Half Dollars ever sold at public auction.

 History of the 1918 Half Dollar